snarkify/sirius-halo2-chip-usage/README.md

-# Sirius Quickstart
+# Sirius Halo2 ChipUsage

-Welcome to the `sirius-quickstart` repository, a minimal example to get you started with the [**Sirius**](https://github.com/snarkify/sirius/) framework for Incrementally Verifiable Computation (IVC).
+Welcome to the `sirius-halo2-chip-usage` repository, a minimal example to get you started with the [**Sirius**](https://github.com/snarkify/sirius/) framework for Incrementally Verifiable Computation (IVC).

 ## Introduction

-This repository provides a simple, runnable example to demonstrate the basic usage of the Sirius framework.
-The example implements a trivial `StepCircuit` that performs identity mapping (i.e., it outputs the input unchanged) over multiple folding steps.
-This example is intended to help developers understand the core concepts and API of Sirius.
+This repository provides a simple, runnable example to demonstrate how easily `halo2` chips can be integrated into the Sirius framework.
+Specifically, we show how to reuse an existing `ShuffleChip` example from the `halo2` repository and modify it for use within Sirius.

+The `ShuffleChip` code in this example is taken from the `halo2_proofs` examples ([`shuffle_api.rs`](https://github.com/snarkify/halo2/blob/snarkify/dev.scroll.alpha.2/halo2_proofs/examples/shuffle_api.rs)).
+It has been slightly modified to fit into the Sirius framework, mainly by making certain fields public and adapting it to the Sirius proof system.
+It was only copied because it's not exported from the `halo2_proofs` crate.

+This example serves as a starting point for developers who want to leverage the power of `halo2` chips in their Sirius-based projects, showing how simple it is to adapt existing `halo2` chips for use in different cryptographic frameworks.

 ## Prerequisites